Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ## Lab Idea

-In real IT environments, not every IT user should have the same level of access.
+In many environments, IT users need different levels of access.

-For example, Helpdesk may need to reset user passwords, workstation support may need to join computers to the domain, and IT Admins may need to create or disable normal users.
+For example, Helpdesk may need to reset user passwords, workstation support may need to join computers to the domain, and IT Admin may need to create or disable normal users.

 Giving Domain Admin access for all these tasks is not a good practice.
-For this reason, I created a role-based access model where each IT role gets only the permissions needed for its job.
+So in this lab, I built a controlled access model where each IT role gets only the permissions it needs.

 ```text
 Give each IT role only the permissions it needs.